TusharKGupta2019/Customer_Segmentation_Model_using_K_Means/README.md

 Pandas: For data manipulation and analysis.
 Matplotlib and Seaborn: For data visualization, helping to interpret the results clearly.
 Scikit-learn: The library used to implement the K-Means algorithm and other machine learning techniques.
 This project has not only solidified my technical skills but has also equipped me with practical insights into customer behavior analytics.
-I am excited to apply these learnings in future projects!